NYPL/metadata-documentation/metadata/inclusive-reparative.md

 ## Reparative Description

 ### Workflows for Non-MSU Staff

-{: .note }
-The Metadata Service Unit (MSU) has a policy that all metadata in NYPL Digital Collections (DC) and Metadata Management System (MMS) is consistent with any corresponding description that exists in other Library systems.
-If harmful description or content found in DC/MMS also exists in other Library systems (i.e. catalog records, finding aids, or TMS records), MSU will work with you to ensure updates are made in those other systems first.
-If a source record has already been updated in another Library system that corresponds to digitized material in DC/MMS, let us know via our [contact form](/metadata-documentation/contact/form/).
+- The Metadata Service Unit (MSU) has a policy that all metadata in NYPL Digital Collections (DC) and Metadata Management System (MMS) is consistent with any corresponding description that exists in other Library systems
+   - If harmful description or content found in DC/MMS also exists in other Library systems (i.e. catalog records, finding aids, or TMS records), MSU will work with you to ensure updates are made in those other systems first

-#### Working with MSU Staff
+   - If a source record has already been updated in another Library system that corresponds to digitized material in DC/MMS, let us know via our [contact form](/metadata-documentation/contact/form/)

+#### Initiating Reparative Description Process
 {: .d-inline .v-align-middle .mr-2 }
 For Non-MSU Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }